mzrimsek/server-config/README.md

   * Grab the host jenkins user id: ```id -u jenkins```
   * Grab the host docker group id: ```getent group | grep docker```

+## Monitor (Run as Portainer Stack)

+A great stack of services to enable seeing stats on the Docker host, as well as the containers running on it.
+Adapted from https://github.com/stefanprodan/dockprom.

+The necessary files for each dashboard have been included.

 ## Home Assistant (Run as Portainer Stack)

 Set up a local [Home Assistant](https://www.home-assistant.io/) instance to control smart devices on the network.